 My First Dance

 I’m a shy teenager, not yet 15, standing alone in the school auditorium.
-It is my third or fourth school dance in my entire life.
+It is my first school dance in my entire life.
 Everyone is dancing like there is no tomorrow, smiling and laughing and having a great time.
 I feel envious.

 I should be dancing too…but I’m not.

-Song after song; I stand like a petrified statue frozen in fear.
-The best I can do is tap my toes to the rhythm of the music.
+I was afraid to dance.
+Song after song, I stood there petrified like a statue frozen in fear.
+The best I could do was tap my toes to the rhythm of the music.

 Big In Japan

-I remember standing around talking to some people, drinking and then suddenly the DJ played a song which was everyone’s favourite at the time.
-Maybe you know it?
-It’s called “Big in Japan” by Alphaville?
+Then out of nowhere, the DJ played a song, which was everyone’s favourite at the time.
+Maybe you know it— “Big in Japan” by Alphaville?

 This feeling of just doing and not caring was entirely new for me.

-- What else have I missed out on because I was too afraid?
+What else had I missed out on because I was too afraid?

 Becoming Less Fearful and More Adventurous

 A lot has happened since my first fearless public dance.
-Too much to list here obviously but I still have that fear of dancing in public; old habits die hard I guess.
-And I still care what other people think, however, I don’t let fear stop me anymore and neither should you.
+Too much to list here, but I still have that fear of dancing in public, and I still care what other people think; however, I don’t let fear stop me anymore, and neither should you.

 “You gain strength, courage and confidence by every experience in which you really stop to look fear in the face.
 You can say to yourself, ‘I have lived through this horror.
 I can take the next thing that comes along.’
 You must do the thing you think you cannot do.”

-The magic happen outside of your comfort zone and doing scary things helps you grow!
+The magic happens outside of your comfort zone, and doing scary things helps you grow!

 To eliminate your fear, you have to regularly expose yourself to things that scare you—ideally in a positive way.

-Start small and build up your tolerance.
-Gradually, your physiological fear response will decline until it’s gone, or at least manageable.
+Start small and gradually build up your tolerance until your physiological fear response declines, disappears, or is manageable.

-Say yes more often, like the time I was in Floyd Virginia and spontaneously competed in a pig hollering contest and won a prize which you can read about here: How I Crushed My Fears By Screaming Like A Pig
+Say yes more often, like when I was in Floyd, Virginia and spontaneously accepted a challenge to compete in a pig hollering contest, which you can read about here: How I Crushed My Fears By Screaming Like A Pig.

 That’s why you should dance like no one is watching!